 Australian honeymoon destinations

 The stunning Whitsunday Islands in Queensland are a paradise for beach lovers.
-This archipelago of 74 islands has crystal clear azure waters, white sand beaches and awe-inspiring sunsets.
+This archipelago of 74 islands has crystal-clear azure waters, white sand beaches, and some of the best sunsets is why it’s consistently rated as one of the best honeymoon destinations in Australia.
 It’s a dream location for a Queensland honeymoon.
 The luxurious islands not too far from the Great Barrier Reef are one of the best honeymoon places in Australia.

-Hamilton Island is the largest and most popular island for all sorts of travelers, whereas Hayman Island and Daydream Island are more secluded, resort islands.
+Hamilton Island is the largest and most popular island for all sorts of travellers, whereas Hayman Island and Daydream Island are more secluded resort islands.

 Whitehaven Beach, Whitsundays, Australian honeymoon destinations